niklasramo/dragdoll/docs/docs/base-sensor.md

 ## Protected Methods

-These protected methods are inherited by any class that extends this class and should be used to control the drag process.
+These methods are not meant to be exposed publicly, but they are available for any class that extends this class.
+You can use them to control the drag process.

 ### \_start